ChiaraBachechi/roadRouting/Cycleways_and_Footways/README.md

 - _n_ address of the local Neo4j instance
 - _u_ user of the local Neo4j instance
 - _p_ password of the local Neo4j instance
+- _ff_ name of the file where to save footways data (this file will be created by the script and automatically placed in the import folder of neo4j)
+- _fcn_ name of the file where to save crossing nodes data (this file will be created by the script and automatically placed in the import folder of neo4j)
+- _fcw_ name of the file where to save crossing ways data (this file will be created by the script and automatically placed in the import folder of neo4j)
-- _f_ name of the file where to save the street nodes graph with extention '.graphml' (this file will be created by the script and automatically placed in the import folder of neo4j)
+- _fsn_ name of the file where to save the street nodes graph with extention '.graphml' (this file will be created by the script and automatically placed in the import folder of neo4j)
+- _fcl_ name of the file where are already stored cycleways data or where to save the cycleways data

 ## Data preprocessing